 JMSExpiration

-When a message is sent, its expiration time is calculated as the sum of the time-to-live value specified on the send method and the current GMT value.
+When a message is sent, the JMS provider calculates its expiration time by adding the time-to-live value specified on the send method to the time the message was sent (for transacted sends, this is the time the client sends the message, not the time the transaction is committed).
+It is represented as a long value which is defined as the difference, measured in milliseconds, between the expiration time and midnight, January 1, 1970 UTC.

 On return from the send method, the message’s JMSExpiration header field contains this value.
 When a message is received its JMSExpiration header field contains this same value.

-If the time-to-live is specified as zero, expiration is set to zero to indicate that the message does not expire.
+If the time-to-live is specified as zero, the message’s JMSExpiration header field is set to zero to indicate that the message does not expire.

-When GMT is later than an undelivered message’s expiration time, the message should be destroyed.
+When an undelivered message’s expiration time is reached, the message should be destroyed.
 JMS does not define a notification of message expiration.

 Clients should not receive messages that have expired; however, JMS does not guarantee that this will not happen.